Copeland Creative Blog

 How to write your world-class vision statement

-Now you’ve identified what’s holding your vision statement back, here are some recommended best practices to move it forward:
+Now you've spotted what's dragging your vision statement down, here's how to launch it forward:

 Reflect on your company’s purpose